 Key takeaways:

-- Starting an LLC comes with many expenses: filing fees, ongoing annual reports, and additional expenses.
+- Starting an LLC comes with many expenses: filing fees, annual reports, and other costs.

-- The total cost of forming an LLC varies significantly by state because they all have their own respective requirements.
+- The total cost of forming an LLC varies significantly by state because each state has its own requirements.

 - Although it’s tempting to choose the cheap states, it’s not always the best choice if you won’t be active there.
 It will only double your expenses.